-Students will raise achievement points gained All students will demonstrate character traits of resilience, responsibility and respect Improved basic reading and number skills PP students in Yr 11 will all achieve a qualification in GCSE Maths and English KS3 students will gain functional skills qualification in Maths and English.
-Gap between PP and Non PP students to reduce Students in KS4 to gain Level 2 qualifications in all taught subjects PP students will gain Level 2 qualifications in more than 3 core subjects.
+Students will raise achievement points gained All students will demonstrate character traits of resilience, responsibility and respect and embed the Character school traits Mental Health Support Team Clinician within the setting to support students and staff at all sites Improved basic reading and number skills through Specific targeted Interventions PP students in Yr 11 will all achieve a qualification in GCSE Maths and English KS3 students will gain functional skills qualification in Maths and English.
+Gap between PP and Non PP students to reduce Students in KS4 to gain Level 2 qualifications in all taught subjects alongside further preparatory activities for formal examinations.
+PP students will gain Level 2 qualifications in more than 3 core subjects.
+Students will have an opportunity to access mini, formal assessments in Maths to develop exam technique and build self confidence